ntaiprogrammer/MollysGameSaveMule/README.md

 ## How to Use
 ### Auto-Sync
-Click "Sync Most Progress" to let Molly figure out which file has the most progress.
+Click *Sync Most Progress* to let Molly figure out which file has the most progress.

 You'll see a message detailing which file (Steam or Xbox) has been chosen and why.